Beyond Labels: Empowering Human Annotators with Natural Language Explanations through a Novel Active-Learning Architecture: Related Work

 \subsection{Datasets with Natural Language Explanations}

-\citet{wiegreffe2021teach} conducted a comprehensive review of 65 datasets with explanations and provided a 3-class taxonomy, namely highlights, free-text, and structured.
-Among the large-scale datasets with free-text explanations, \textbf{e-SNLI}~\citep{camburu2018snli} is a prominent one, which extended the Stanford Natural Language Inference (SNLI) corpus~\citep{bowman-etal-2015-large}.
-SNLI is a classification task to determine the inference relation between two textual contexts (premise and hypothesis): entailment, contradiction, or neutral.
-The e-SNLI dataset contains human-annotated free-form explanations for $549,367$ examples in train, $9,842$ in validation and $9,824$ in test split.
-We show some examples of e-SNLI in Appendix~\ref{sec:esnli}.
+\citet{wiegreffe2021teach} conducted a comprehensive review of 65 datasets with explanations and provided a 3-class taxonomy: highlights, free-text, and structured.
+Among the large-scale datasets with free-text explanations, \textbf{e-SNLI}~\citep{camburu2018snli} is a prominent one, which extended the Stanford Natural Language Inference (SNLI) corpus~\citep{bowman-etal-2015-large}, a classification task to determine the inference relation between two textual contexts (premise and hypothesis): entailment, contradiction, or neutral.
+The e-SNLI dataset (examples are shown in Appendix~\ref{sec:esnli}) contains human-annotated free-form explanations for $549,367$ examples in train, $9,842$ in validation, and $9,824$ in test split.

-Another popular group of datasets extended the Commonsense Question-Answering (CQA v1.0 and v1.11 versions) dataset \citep{talmor-etal-2019-commonsenseqa}, including two variants of Cos-E: \textbf{CoS-E v1.0} and \textbf{CoS-E v1.11}~\citep{rajani-etal-2019-explain}.
-However, many recent works~\citep{narang2020wt5, sun2022investigating} have found explanations in CoS-E seem to be noisy and low-quality, and thus, \citet{aggarwal-etal-2021-explanations} created \textbf{ECQA} by carefully designing explanation annotation protocols to create a higher quality dataset compared with CoS-E.
+Another popular group of datasets extended the Commonsense QA (CQA v1.0 and v1.11 versions) datasets \citep{talmor-etal-2019-commonsenseqa}, including two variants of Cos-E dataset (\textbf{CoS-E v1.0} and \textbf{CoS-E v1.11}~\citep{rajani-etal-2019-explain}) and the ECQA~\cite{aggarwal-etal-2021-explanations} dataset.
+Many recent works~\citep{narang2020wt5, sun2022investigating} have found explanations in CoS-E to be noisy and low-quality, and thus, \citet{aggarwal-etal-2021-explanations} carefully designed and followed the explanation annotation protocols to created \textbf{ECQA}, which is of higher quality compared with CoS-E.

-In this paper, we leverage the e-SNLI dataset as the benchmark dataset for our AL simulation experiment because 1) the classification task is popular and representative in NLP, 2) the massive data size ensures the diversity of data, and 3) explanations for classification task may provide more effective help compared to CQA task where training and testing data may be unrelated.
+In this paper, we leverage the e-SNLI dataset as the benchmark dataset for our AL simulation experiment because 1) the classification task is popular and representative, 2) the massive data size ensures data diversity, and 3) explanations for a classification task may provide more effective help compared to CQA task where training and testing data may be unrelated.
+We additionally conduct an ablation study on the ECQA dataset to explore the generalizability of our proposed AL architecture.